Shehryar-mallick/Credit-Card-Defaulter-Detection/README.md

 ## Description:

-This is a machine learning project to predict the credit card defaulters of the bank dataset.
+This is a machine learning project to predict the credit card defaulters of the bank dataset namely: default of credit card clients Data Set.

 ## Steps Involved: